 This program to me is like a mix of good theories with bad practices in them because overall, the idea is interesting and worth trying (I’ll explain the formula), but there’s practices recommended that are black hat in nature and very messed up, so overall, I will NOT recommend Adsense Machine to you at all.

 So what exactly is Adsense Machine?

 If there’s something I’ll give the guys who made this program credit to, it’s that the title of the program fits the practice, but that’s actually not a good thing as you’ll see shortly.

--Create a FB fan page, a personal blog website and an adsense account with Google.
+1) Create a FB fan page, a personal blog website and an Adsense account with Google.

 So let’s break this down so we all understand what’s going on: